-- the corporation's certificate of corporate status; - a record that has to be filed annually under provincial securities legislation; or any other record that confirms the corporation's existence.
+- the corporation's certificate of corporate status; - a record that has to be filed annually under provincial securities legislation; - any other record that confirms the corporation's existence.
 Examples of these include such other records as the corporation's published annual report signed by an independent audit firm, or a letter or a notice of assessment for the corporation from a municipal, provincial, territorial or federal government.

-You also have to determine the names of the corporation's directors.
-To do this, you may need to see the list submitted at the time of their application for incorporation.
-In the case of a corporation that is a securities dealer, you do not need to determine the name of the corporation's directors.
+You also have to confirm the names of the corporation's directors.
+To do this, you may need to see the list of the corporation's directors submitted with the application for incorporation.
+If the client is a corporation that is a securities dealer, you do not need to ascertain the name of the corporation's directors.

-The record you use to confirm a corporation's existence can be paper or an electronic version.
-Although such information may be available verbally (such as by telephone), it is not acceptable for these purposes, as you have to refer to a record.
+The record you use to confirm a corporation's existence can be a paper or an electronic version.
+Although such information may be available verbally (such as by phone), it is not acceptable for these purposes, as you have to refer to a record.
 If the record is in paper format, you have to keep the record or a copy of it.